Placing a bet on the opposite side of an existing wager to reduce variance or model a defined return.

 A useful framework: if the potential loss from not hedging would significantly impact your bankroll or lifestyle, hedging is a smart move regardless of the math.
 Protecting your bankroll is always priority number one.

 You bet $100 on the Royals at +2000 to win the World Series back in April.
 It is now Game 7 and Kansas City is a −150 favorite over the Dodgers.
-A full hedge locks in profit regardless of outcome.
+A full hedge defines the payout range before the final result.

 A single bet combining two or more selections where all must win for the bet to pay out.